 Profile, purchases and grants.

-In the more than 25 years that I have been active as a visual artist, my work has developed from wearable jewellery and accessories to sculptural, theatrical objects.
+In the more than 25 years that I have been active as a visual artist, my work has developed from jewellery and wearable accessories to sculptural, theatrical objects.
 At the Hogeschool voor de Kunsten (School of the Arts) in Utrecht, I completed a 3-D design course, with a specialisation in jewellery.
 Previously, I completed the technical course for goldsmithing.
 These different fields of study gave direction to my artistic practice.

 Museé des beaux-art in Montréal